remotemobprogramming/remotemobprogramming.github.io/README.md

 Below, we summarize the essentials of successful Remote Mob Programming as we understand them.

-## Here's how we do Remote Mob Programming.
+## Here's how we do Remote Mob Programming

 1. [Remote Everybody](#remote-everybody)
 1. [Camera Always On](#camera-always-on)